 All results are saved in the national radon database.
 Be prepared to answer a supplementary information questionnaire if your measurements show radon concentrations above 333 Bq/m³ (annual average above 300 Bq/m³).
 Additional information is requested on the surface area and number of employees in the workplace, the floor area of the measurement point, the ventilation, the number of employees and the annual working time at the measurement point.

 If the e-service is not available, the results of radon measurements can be reported by e-mail to radonvalvonta(at)stuk.fi.
 Please also remember to attach the test report of the radon measurements to the notification.

 Reference values for radon

 The radon concentration during working hours for regular work (over 600 hours per year) must not exceed 300 becquerels per cubic meter (Bq/m³).
 The radon concentration is calculated as the annual average of the radon concentration during working hours (measurement result x 0.9).
 The reference value of occupational exposure for radon is 500,000 becquerel hours per cubic meter per year.
 Exposure is calculated as the sum of the exposures accumulated during the year in all workspaces.

 What to do if the measured radon concentration is higher than the reference value?

 - In properties where ventilation is set with timing, the radon concentration may be considerably lower during working hours than at other times.
-If the radon concentration measured with a box in such property exceeds the action level, so-called continuous radon measurement may be conducted, for a minimum of one week.
+If the radon concentration measured with a detectorin such property exceeds the action level, so-called continuous radon measurement may be conducted, for a minimum of one week.

 If measures to reduce the radon exposure are to be taken at the workplace, these measures must be taken without delay.
-The adequacy of the measures must be verified by equivalent measurements or calculations that have shown earlier the radon concentration or radon exposure to exceed the reference value.The results of the measurements must be reported to STUK.
+The adequacy of the measures must be demonstrated by similar measurements or calculations which have earlier shown the radon concentrations or exposure above the reference value.The results of the measurements must be reported to STUK.